softworkz/emby-wiki/Library-items.md

 ### VideoType
 This is applicable to Videos only.
 This will give you the type of video - VideoFile, Bluray, Dvd, HdDvd, Iso.

+### People
+These are the people involved in the item.
+Each person has Name, Role, Type and PrimaryImageTag properties.

 ### SeriesId, SeriesName
 These properties are applicable only to Episodes and Seasons.
 This will give you some basic information about the TV Series.